James Beckwourth, one of only a handful of early mountain men to emerge from the system of slavery, is born in Fredericksburg, Virginia.

 Trapping in the Powder River country of Wyoming, Beckwourth began to forge a close alliance with the Crow Indians.
 Sometime between 1826-1828, he abandoned American society altogether and joined the Crow people.
 The Crow had long been friendly with trappers, and they apparently welcomed Beckwourth into their society.
 Beckwourth learned the Crow language, customs, and ways of living, and he married at least two Crow women and fathered several children.
 Beckwourth later claimed that he became a powerful chief among the Crow, though historians have questioned whether this was another of his exaggerations.

 In the mid-1830s, Beckwourth left his adopted home with the Crow and joined the Missouri volunteer military force as a scout.
 He saw action in the Seminole War in Florida, fighting under General Zachary Taylor.
 Beckwourth left the army in 1840 and spent the next decade wandering around the West, occasionally making some quick cash by stealing horses.
 Eventually settling near Denver, Colorado, Beckwourth continued to work periodically as a civilian scout for military parties.
-In this capacity, Beckwourth had a role in the infamous Sand Creek Massacre of 1864, but how much Beckwourth knew about or participated in that inexcusable massacre of Indians is still disputed.
+In this capacity, Beckwourth had a role in the infamous Sand Creek Massacre of 1864, but how much Beckwourth knew about or participated in that inexcusable massacre of Native peoples is still disputed.

 Not long after the Sand Creek Massacre, Beckwourth again abandoned Anglo-American society and returned to the Crow tribe.
 As with his birth, the details of Beckwourth’s death are uncertain.
 Some accounts say he died in 1866 among his adopted people, and they laid him to rest in Crow fashion on a tree platform; others indicate he may have died near Denver in 1867.